Home About Us | Contact Us

 Note there are others - these are some of the ones I have come across so far- they all offer different services, and it may depend on the size of the project, security issues, and the like.
 Why not try out one of the free ones to start with - you have nothing to lose?

 The cost is not that easy to determine until you use it.
 Most companies charge based on the storage used, and determining that in advance is not all that easy. (e.g. If you assume an average drawing is about 0.5Mb - you would get 200 drawings to 100MB.)
 Your usage might depend also if you kept or archived earlier revisions, and a whole host of other factors including what info was held.
-(Our 'guide' costs use the estimated cost for a £5m project lasting one year.- Prices can change - these are approx prices always check the current rates at the websites + you could negotiate special deals?)

 Their order below is "as discovered" + not alphabetically!